New & Coming Soon to Sacramento

 • The 105-room Fort Sutter Hotel Sacramento, Tapestry Collection by Hilton, has opened in Midtown, across the street from Sutter's Fort State Historic Park.
 The property offers 1,800+ square feet of flexible indoor and outdoor event space, including a large ballroom with two flexible breakout meeting rooms.
 Dining takes place at the casual Cafe Bernardo and Four Palms lobby bar.
 Stringent Hilton CleanStay and Hilton EventReady health and safety standards are followed throughout.

 • In Midtown, the.
-11-story, 172-room Hyatt Centric Hotel, created within the preserved brick facade of the historic century-old Marshall Hotel, will open early in 2021 with a loft-inspired design.
+11-story, 172-room Hyatt Centric Hotel, created within the preserved brick facade of the historic century-old Marshall Hotel, will open in late 2021 with a loft-inspired design.
 The hotel will include a sixth-floor outdoor terrace with panoramic views of the city's skyline, and sixth-floor dining, lounging and social amenities one floor above the 2,500+ square feet of meeting space.

-• Also slated for completion in early 2021 is the 100-room Exchange Hotel, an adaptive renovation of Downtown's iconic California Fruit Building.
+• Also slated for completion in 2021 is the 100-room Exchange Hotel, an adaptive renovation of Downtown's iconic California Fruit Building.
 This Hilton Curio Collection property will have a rooftop bar and event space.
 The building dates from 1914 and was the city's first high-rise building.

 • Looking toward an opening in 2022 is a new AC Hotel by Marriott along Downtown's I Street; the project will include 179 guest rooms, ground-floor retail, and meeting space, still to be determined.